Man of Constant Sorrow is related to the old hymn, I Am a Pilgrim of Constant Sorrow. The lyrics are haunting and worth a careful listen.

 The song was well-known among Dylan’s contemporaries.
-The most popular version was done by The Stanley Brothers .
-Ralph Stanley’s version was also included in the popular film Down from the Mountain, a live concert based on the music from the movie, Oh Brother, Where Art Thou.
+The most popular version was done by The Stanley Brothers.
+Ralph Stanley’s version was also included in the Down from the Mountain, a live concert of the songs from the popular movie Oh Brother, Where Art Thou.

 Dylan gives the song a strong blues feel.
-According to Todd Harvey 1 Dylan’s version is unique: he switches the order of the stanzas, changes the words, and alters the melody.
-He also points out that Dylan changes the lyrics so that the focus of the song is the death of a relationship instead of being an old man’s rumination on death.
+According to Todd Harvey, author of The Formative Bob Dylan, Dylan’s version is unique: he switches the order of the stanzas, changes the words, and alters the melody.
+Harvey also points out that Dylan changes the lyrics so that the focus of the song is the death of a relationship instead of being an old man’s rumination on death.

-During the nineties Dylan did many interesting covers of bluegrass songs.
+During the 90s and 00s, Dylan did many interesting covers of bluegrass songs.

 I am a man of constant sorrow